Anisotropic drag force in finite-density QGP from charged rotating 5D black holes: Setup

 The $P^\alpha_M$ can therefore be identified with a current of spacetime momentum carried by the string, while $\pi^\alpha_M$ is the canonical worldsheet momentum

 The total momentum carried by the string in the $M$-direction is then the conserved charge

-where one integrates over a spatial cross-section of the string worldsheet, that is along the coordinate $\sigma^1$.
-The time-independent force on the string, which can be interpreted as a drag force \cite{gubserDragForceAdS2006,herzogEnergyLossHeavy2006}, is then given by the time derivative\footnote{This comes from }
+where one integrates over a spatial cross-section of the string worldsheet, that is along the coordinate $\sigma^1$: $\mathrm{d} \Sigma_\alpha = \sqrt{-g} \,(\mathrm{d} \sigma^1,0)$.
+The time-independent force on the string, which can be interpreted as a drag force \cite{Gubser:2006bz,Herzog:2006gh}, is controlled by the flux through its endpoints.
+For a stationary configuration, the force exerted by the plasma is then given by the time derivative